muxinc/mux-go/docs/MetricsApi.md

     mETRICID := "video_startup_time" // string | ID of the Metric
     timeframe := []string{"Inner_example"} // []string | Timeframe window to limit results by.
 Must be provided as an array query string parameter (e.g. timeframe[]=).
 Accepted formats are...   * array of epoch timestamps e.g. timeframe[]=1498867200&timeframe[]=1498953600   * duration string e.g. timeframe[]=24:hours or timeframe[]=7:days.  (optional) filters := []string{"Inner_example"} // []string | Filter key:value pairs.
 Must be provided as an array query string parameter (e.g. filters[]=operating_system:windows&filters[]=country:US).
 Possible filter names are the same as returned by the List Filters endpoint.  (optional) measurement := "measurement_example" // string | Measurement for the provided metric.
-If omitted, the deafult for the metric will be used. (optional) orderDirection := "orderDirection_example" // string | Sort order. (optional) groupBy := "groupBy_example" // string | Time granularity to group results by.
+If omitted, the default for the metric will be used. (optional) orderDirection := "orderDirection_example" // string | Sort order. (optional) groupBy := "groupBy_example" // string | Time granularity to group results by.
 If this value is omitted, a default granularity is chosen based on the supplied timeframe. (optional)